 Equipment

-Many people don’t realize that you have to blend your base until it’s completely smooth before freezing.
-There are no lumps allowed in the machine!
-The Ninja Creami won’t work properly if there are any chunks, and you’ll end up disappointed with the texture.
-I use my Ninja Foodi blender and honestly couldn’t recommend it enough.
-That said, if you’re only using milk and protein powder, a milk frother does the trick and means less cleanup.
+You have to blend your base until it is completely smooth before freezing.
+There are no lumps allowed in the machine.
+The Ninja Creami won't work properly if there are any chunks.

-I’d also recommend buying a few extra pint containers — just make sure they’re compatible with the model of Ninja Creami you have.
-I love having extras on hand because I usually prep a bunch at once, either in one go or as part of my weekly meal prep!
+I’d also recommend buying a few extra pint containers, just make sure they’re compatible with the model of Ninja Creami you have.
+I love having extras on hand because I usually prep a bunch at once, either in one go or as part of my weekly meal prep.

 Storage